Kurnell

 Kurnell is a suburb in Sydney, in the state of New South Wales, Australia.
 It is 21.4 km south of the Sydney central business district, in the local government area of the Sutherland Shire along the east coast.
-Cronulla and Woolooware are the only adjacent suburbs.
+Kurnell is adjacent to the suburbs of Cronulla, Woolooware and Greenhills Beach.
 La Perouse is located opposite, on the northern headland of Botany Bay.
 The Cronulla sand dunes are on the south eastern headland of Botany Bay.
 The eastern side of the peninsula is part of Botany Bay National Park, and Towra Point Nature Reserve is located on the western side of the suburb.
+Residents are affectionately known as ‘Kurnellians’.

 History

 Kurnell is the place where Lieutenant James Cook and his crew landed on 29 April 1770, making first contact with the Gweagal people, the original inhabitants of the area, whilst navigating his way up the East Coast of Australia on Endeavour.

 Two Gweagal men challenged the landing and gestured with their spears.
 Cook's party attempted to communicate their desire for water, but the two men continued to oppose the landing and Cook fired a shot which wounded one of the Aboriginal warriors and forced them to flee.

 Cook and his men stayed at Kurnell for a period of eight days.
 During their time there they collected botanical specimens and mapped the area.
 When Cook reported back to England he said that the land was suitable for agriculture and was lightly wooded.

 Captain Arthur Phillip arrived in H.M.
 Armed Tender Supply on 18 January 1788, before the First Fleet arrived, following Cook's advice.
 They began to clear land and dig wells, near modern-day La Perouse, but a week later Phillip decided to abandon the site and moved north to Sydney Cove at Port Jackson.